-Those of us stuck in the aggression, and rigidity of our under brain's amygdala have trouble with figures of speech and tend to view things literally which can give birth to some fairly absurd and destructive doctrines.
+Those of us stuck in the aggression, and rigidity or our reptilian brainstems have trouble with figures of speech and tend to view things literally which can give birth to some fairly absurd and destructive doctrines.

-Those who've acclimated to the vulnerability and flexibility of their empathetic anterior cingulate gyrus have an easer time delineating between the literal and the figurative.
+Those who've acclimated to the vulnerability and flexibility of their mammalian midbrains have an easer time delineating between the literal and the figurative.

-Thus, in this text

-I first introduce figurative statements as similes

-before easing folks

-into their metaphoric counterparts;
+Thus, in my practice text I first introduce figurative statements as similes before easing folks into their metaphoric counterparts;